 The game maintained a strong military appeal, and the worldwide spread of darts is credited to the British army who brought the game with them to every corner of the Empire as it grew.

-Employees at the brewery firm of Hockey & Sons are credited with establishing the standard throwing distance (there are actually two standards - more on that in a moment).
-It seems that the brewers placed three of their beer crates end to end, drew a line, and threw from there.
+An apocryphal tale that really ought to be true (but isn't) says that employees at the brewery firm of S. Hockey & Sons are credited with establishing the standard throwing distance (there are actually multiple standards - more on that in a moment).
+According to the story, the brewers placed three of their beer crates end to end, drew a line, and threw from there.

 Most dartboards today are made from highly compressed bunches of sisal - the same material used to make heavy ropes.